 Paul Horn, PHD VENLY FOUNDING PARTNER - EXECUTIVE CHAIR

 Dr. Paul Horn helped inspire the creation of Venly's mass scale infrastructure during his longtime role as Senior Vice President of IBM Research which was a client of Benchmarking Partners, the firm that spawned Venly.
 As the leader of IBM’s 3,200 technical employees across eight sites in five countries around the world, Paul earned a reputation as a champion for translating technology-based research into marketplace opportunities.
 Under Paul’s leadership, IBM pioneered its Watson artificial intelligence system and a wide range of innovations and breakthroughs in big data and autonomic computing that Venly benefits from today.
 Prior to IBM, Paul was a tenured professor in the Physics Department at the University of Chicago and an Alfred P. Sloan Research Fellow.
-After IBM, he served as the Senior Vice Provost for Research at New York University.
-In 2017, Paul began a three-year term as Chair of the New York Academy of Sciences which is celebrating its 200th anniversary.
+After IBM, he served as the Senior Vice Provost for Research at New York University where he helped found the Center for Urban Science and Progress (CUSP).
+Paul chaired the New York Academy of Sciences as it celebrated its 200th year and continues to serve on the Academy's board.
 He holds a BS in Physics from Clarkson University and a PhD in Physics from the University of Rochester.
 Paul is a member of the National Academy of Engineering and has received numerous industry and science honors for his contributions at the intersection of business and technology.

 Photo source: IBM